 Places Of Interest - Dukinfield

-Dukinfield is located in the metropolitan county of Greater Manchester, a landlocked area bordering Cheshire to the southwest and south, Derbyshire to the southeast, West Yorkshire to the northeast, Lancashire to the north and Merseyside to the west.
-It is one of the major metropolitan areas in the UK and comprises ten metropolitan boroughs: Bolton, Bury, Oldham, Rochdale, Stockport, Tameside, Trafford, Wigan, as well as the cities of Salford and Manchester.
+Dukinfield is located in the metropolitan county of Greater Manchester, a landlocked area bordering Cheshire to the southwest and southern area, Derbyshire to the southeast, West Yorkshire to the northeast, Lancashire to the north and Merseyside to the west.
+It is one of the major metropolitan areas in the UK and includes ten metropolitan boroughs: Bolton, Bury, Oldham, Rochdale, Stockport, Tameside, Trafford, Wigan, as well as the cities of Salford and Manchester.

 Dukinfield Town Hall